Riesz-based orientation of localizable Gaussian fields: Riesz-based orientation of localizable Gaussian fields

-\begin{example} We now derive our first example of Gaussian field with prescribed orientation and prescribed regularity.
-Let $\alpha : \R^2 \to (-\pi/2,\pi/2)$ be a continuously differentiable function, and is $2\eta$--holderian with $\eta\geq \beta$, and $\delta>0$.
-We then consider the localizable Gaussian field defined by formula~(\ref{eq:gafbf}) with
+\begin{example} We now derive our first example of Gaussian field with prescribed orientation.
+The LAFBF introduced in \cite{PCCP14,PCCP15} is a particular case of GAFBF where the function $C$ is a localized version of the cone \eqref{eq:CXcone} with constant half-width $\delta>0$ and whose orientation may vary spatially, that is where $\alpha : \R^2 \to (-\pi/2,\pi/2)$ is now a continuously differentiable function, which is $2\eta$--Holderian with $b<\eta\leq 1/2$.
+One can verify that the so-called function $C$ satisfies assumptions $(\mathcal{H})$.
+Applying Theorem~\ref{theo:local:orientation:genCFBA}, the corresponding localizable Gaussian field defined by formula~(\ref{eq:gafbf}) admits a tangent field at any points $\vect{x}_0\in \mathbb{R}^2$ and the following cone as local anisotropy:

-\end{example} One can verify that $C$ satisfies assumptions $(\mathcal{H})$.
-Thanks to Proposition~\ref{pro:local:orientation:genCFBA}, we know that the anisotropy function of $X$ at each point $\vect{x_0}$ is the function $C(\vect{x_0},\cdot)^2$.
-Using the results of Section \ref{s:self-similar}, we immediately deduce the following proposition. \begin{proposition} The GAFBF $X$ defined by (\ref{eq:gafbf}) with $C$ as in \eqref{eq:C} admits at each point $\vect{x_0}$ the approximate (up to $\delta^2$) local orientation
+\end{example} The above example shows that the tangent field of a LAFBF is actually an elementary field.
+Then, using the results of Example \ref{s:wav:based:orientation:ssi:ex2} and Definition \ref{def:localizable_orientation}, we immediately deduce the following proposition: \begin{proposition} The LAFBF defined in the Example \ref{ex:LAFBF} admits at each point $\vect{x_0}$ an approximate (up to $\delta^2$) local orientation vector given by

-\end{proposition} The H\"older condition relying on $\alpha$ impose a tradeoff between the rugosity variations of the texture governed by $h$, and the variations of the orientation governed by $\alpha$.
-This restriction prevent the orientation to grow too rapidly, otherwise we would observe some line artefacts in numerical simulations (see \cite{polisano2017simulation} for details).
-To overcome this drawback, we define below a second model based on the deformation of an AFBF.